brunogabrielpk/elixir-doc-or-img-to-pdf-converter/README.md

 mix test
 ```

-The test environment uses an in-memory SQLite database that's created and migrated automatically.
+The test environment uses a PostgreSQL database (requires Docker container to be running).

 ## Troubleshooting